ProgrammerDwarf/freecodecamp-practice/flexbox-chapter/README.md

 ### Properties for the parent

 - `display: flex`: this is the attribute that we have to assign to a parent element.
 The entire interior of this container will become a flexible element.
+This will happen as long as the width of the child elements are not declarated.
 Another thing about this property is that when used, the child elements will expand to fill the entire container evenly.
 - `flex-direction`: it has two main options: row and column, but there are other possibilities.
 - `row`